Aylikkus/RePaint/README.md

 This repository represents a snapshost of a source code, so don't expect a long commit trees.

+(you can run this on Linux with mono, but there are bugs)
+$ mono RePaint.exe

 # Currently there are no English Language

 # Rus / Русский